KathrynParker/trivialbots/readme.md

 Contributors: Hyun Joo Nam, Alexandra Perrotta and Kathryn Parker

 TrivialBOTS is single player trivia game.
-When you have answered a question successfully, you will granted a random robot.
+When you have answered a question successfully, you will generate a random robot.
 How many can you collect?

 ## What's new in version 1.0?